mikecm1/empyr.com/publisher.md

 - description: Delight your users with 1000s of local offers out-of-the-box, from local restaurants to national brands.
   icon: "/img/icon-pub-2.svg"
-  heading: Offer content ready to go
+  heading: Offers ready to go
 - heading: Complete creative control
   description: When your users earn rewards, you generate revenue.
 Customers are happier,
     and so is your bottom line.